Launchers and Propulsion

 • Veery-FS1 (Canary Hatchling).

 The Transporter-5, a SpaceX rideshare mission, launched on May 25, 2022 at 18:35 UTC out of Cape Canaveral, SLC-40, Florida.
-We at Spaceflight are especially excited for our five launch customers onboard: Xona Space, NearSpace Launch, Missile Defense Agency, and MIT Lincoln Laboratory.
+The Spaceflight team are especially excited for their five launch customers onboard: Xona Space, NearSpace Launch, Missile Defense Agency, and MIT Lincoln Laboratory.
 2)

 Spaceflight is taking 5 spacecraft, including 2 hosted payloads onboard the Sherpa OTV (Orbital Transfer Vehicle), to a sun-synchronous orbit to an altitude of 525 km, on a Falcon 9 of SpaceX.

-Also noteworthy, this mission is the debut of our next variation of Sherpa orbital transfer vehicle, Sherpa-AC.
-This Sherpa augments our base (free-flier) Sherpa model with key capabilities including a flight computer, attitude knowledge & control, and an electrical power system.
-This makes it an ideal platform for servicing hosted payloads.
-It’ll be carrying the hosted payloads for Xona Space and NearSpace Launch.
+Moreover, this mission is the debut of Spaceflight's next variation of Sherpa orbital transfer vehicle, Sherpa-AC.
+This Sherpa augments their base (free-flier) Sherpa model with key capabilities including a flight computer, attitude knowledge & control, and an electrical power system.
+This makes it a suitable platform for servicing hosted payloads.
+It will be carrying the hosted payloads for Xona Space and NearSpace Launch.

 In its fifth rideshare mission with SpaceX and sixteenth mission in total, Exolaunch, a global provider of launch, in-space logistics and deployment services, completed its most demanding integration with more than 1500 kg of payload mass across 20+ satellites for its international customers from 11 countries and three continents.
 Exolaunch's customer satellites weighing 100+ kg and CubeSats ranging up to 16U will fly on operated by the SpaceX Transporter-5 mission scheduled for launch from Cape Canaveral in Florida.
 3)